ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

     * `<cluster_name_or_ID>` is the name or the ID of the cluster.

-    * `<LogDNA_instance_name_or_ID>` is the name or the ID of the LogDNA instance where you want to forward the cluster logs for analysis.
+    * `<LogDNA_instance_name_or_ID>` is the name or the ID of the logging instance where you want to forward the cluster logs for analysis.

-    * `<Ingestion_Key>` is the ingestion key that you want to use to connect the logging agent with the LogDNA instance.
+    * `<Ingestion_Key>` is the ingestion key that you want to use to connect the logging agent with the logging instance.

     * `[--private-endpoint]` is optional.
-Add this option to connect to your LogDNA instance by using private service endpoints.
+Add this option to connect to your logging instance by using private service endpoints.